Highway Beautification Act: Federal Highway Administration hearings

 On November 27, 1978, Deputy Federal Highway Administrator John S. Hassell announced that FHWA intended to reassess the Highway Beautification Program.
 The reassessment included holding a series of hearings throughout the country, along with the appointment of a National Commission to review the program and provide recommendations for its future direction.

 The formal announcement appeared in the Federal Register on April 30, 1979, and the first hearings were held simultaneously by FHWA staff on June 5, 1979, in Boston, Chicago, and Portland, Oregon.
 Hearings were held during subsequent weeks in Baltimore, Kansas City, San Francisco, Atlanta, Dallas, Denver and New York City.
-The final hearing took place in Washington, DC on July 10 and 11, 1979.
+The final hearing took place in Washington, D.C., on July 10 and 11, 1979.

 Testimony may be summarized as follows: